What do you need to open and operate a property management company in Florida?

 How much do property management companies charge?

-First, there are four types of charges:
+There are four types of fees:

 - Procuring the tenant – 50% to 100% of one month’s rent.
 This depends on the area but a more common charge is 50%.